010: Landau, Luckman and Lake (and Jasmine Falls)

 Logan is again summoned to fight for the legendary Kage Ryu’ dragon warriors against the Sohei warrior monks of Kyoto in the Quarter War of 1950.
 Logan is now considered to be the greatest warrior of the Kage Ryu’, undoubtedly as a result of his second consecutive victory over the Sohei warrior monks.

-Note that since this appearance was from a cross-comic company storyline (Marvel and Crusade Entertainment) with characters not traditionally from Marvel continuity (Shi), we cannot confirm the veracity of these events.
+Note that since this appearance was from a cross-comic company storyline (Marvel and Crusade Entertainment) with characters not traditionally from Marvel continuity (Shi), we cannot confirm these events.

 Civil War Files (2006)